 Focus: Nothing can get you off task sooner than having pop ups or distractions from e-mail or social media sites.
 Focus helps you keep your eyes on what it most important.

-If you are looking for a fresh set of eyes to help your inside sales team get ready for growth, new products or a more streamlined approach to inside sales, give us a call.
+If you are looking for a fresh set of eyes to help your inside sales team understand sales strategy and get ready for growth, new products or a more streamlined approach to inside sales, give us a call.
 We have years of helpful experience we would love to share.
 No one knows your business and sales team like you do, but together we can collaboratively help your team get to the next level.
-Connect with us at email@example.com and lets chat!
+Connect with us at firstname.lastname@example.org and lets chat!